 Simple in concept, complex in execution, he makes us look at a tree in its natural surroundings, but separates the tree artificially from nature by presenting it on an immense white ground, as one would see a painting or photograph on a billboard.

 Below is a shortened and very simplified version of a long essay analyzing the work.

 Myoung Ho Lee separates subjects from their original circumstances to derange the difference between subject and image.
 His work reveals nature by twists and turns, a little fabrication and optical illusion.

-Myoung Ho Lee enacts his works as 'a series of discourse on deconstruction on the photography-act'.
+Myoung Ho Lee enacts his works as ‘a series of discourses on deconstruction in the photography-act’.